Pulsifi/pulsifi-api/README.md

   ...
 ```

-## Capture and store assessment result
+## Retrieve Candidate assessment result

+If the assessment result data need to capture and store in your ATS platform,

+you can either get assessment result data based on HTTP GET https://api.pulsifi.me/public/invitations/ats/{invitation_code} or

-if assessment result data need to capture and store in your ATS platform, please provide a **webhook callback url** that accepts **HTTP post** method to Pulsifi
+provide a **webhook callback url** that accepts **HTTP post** method to Pulsifi

 A **client ID** value will be included in the **HTTP post's header** with name of "client-id", which used to determine Pulsifi as the source.

-For best security practice, always **whitelist Pulsifi’s platform IP** by requesting IP address from Pulsifi
+For best security practice, always **whitelist Pulsifi’s API platform IP** by requesting IP address from Pulsifi.

 <br />
 <br />